getlantern/cronet-go/README.md

+# lantern cronet-go fork

+This is a fork of https://github.com/SagerNet/cronet-go to allow it to be build as a part of Lantern.

 # cronet-go

 Cronet is the Chromium network stack made available to Android apps as a library.
 Cronet takes advantage of multiple